angkarn/qrgen/README.md

 Tools for generate qrcode image from command line.

 ## Features
-- Add custom title and font qrcode image.
+- Add title and font on qrcode image.
 - Generate multiple qr from a csv format file.
-- Template text for replace any you data (eg. QR content, Title) from list file.
+- Template for custom replace you data before generate.

 ## Uasge
 You can use help command to see this.